stephank/surreal/README.md

 TODO: Describe how to install GYP on Windows.

-Roughly, you will then want to generate the project files and the build them.
+Roughly, you will then want to generate the project files and build them.
 To get any meaningful result, make sure you're building the Release configuration.
 On the command line, this would look as follows:

     gyp --depth=.
-    msbuild surreal.sln /p:Configuration:Release
+    msbuild surreal.sln /p:Configuration=Release

 Other platforms